 Part-Time Graduate Program

-All applications (regardless of the applicant’s intent to be full-time or part-time) are subject to the same admissions criteria.
+All applications (regardless of the intent to be full-time or part-time) are subject to the same admissions criteria.
 Admissions decisions are made from the entire pool of applicants.
-AFTER admission to the graduate program in ComD, students indicate full-time vs. part-time status.
+AFTER admission to the graduate program in COMD, students indicate full-time vs. part-time status.
 See graduate curriculum page for more information.

-- Questions about the UH COMD application process should be directed to Samantha Ary, Program Manager.
+- Questions about the UH COMD application process should be directed to the Graduate Program Director Michelle Ivey, Ph.D.

-- Questions about the UH COMD graduate program should be directed to Dr. Peggy Blake or Dr. Byron Ross, Graduate Program Coordinators.
+- Questions about the UH COMD graduate program should be directed to Michelle Ivey, Ph.D.

 After You are Admitted

-- ADMISSION STATUS: Students admitted under provisional status must not make any grade below a B- during the first semester in the program.
-A student who does not meet this provision will be dismissed from the program at the end of the first semester.
+- ADMISSION STATUS: Students admitted under conditional/provisional status must not make any grade below a B- in class or below a B in clinic during the first term in the program (full-time) or first two terms if part-time.
+A student who does not meet this provision will be dismissed from the program at the end of the appropriate semester.

-- CONTINGENCIES: If you are admitted to the program, the admission offer will be contingent upon the successful completion of your undergraduate degree or any remaining undergraduate prerequisite classes.
+- CONTINGENCIES: If you are admitted to the program, the admission offer will be contingent upon the successful completion of your undergraduate degree as well as any remaining undergraduate prerequisite classes.
 "Successful completion" is defined as a B- or better in all required courses.
 Failure to meet these requirements may result in a change to provisional status or revocation of your admission.